MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 Files will continue to be stored in Yammer cloud storage in the following instances:

-- If the Yammer network does not use Microsoft 365 connected groups.
+- If the Yammer network doesn't use Microsoft 365 connected groups.
 This includes:

   - Office 365 tenants that have more than one Yammer network